 This is a really dope way of getting a high-quality mix, on account of the fact that you can adjust the dynamics and feel of a track by automating certain panning set-ups for certain parts of the song.

-For instance, if you’ve created a nice piano melody at the beginning which serves as the introduction to your track, you could automate the panning toward the next section of the song that way the piano doesn’t continue to sit right in the center, effectively creating more space in the mix and a more dynamic and professional sounding track.
+For instance, like I showed in my automation guide, if you’ve created a nice piano melody at the beginning which serves as the introduction to your track, you could automate the panning toward the next section of the song that way the piano doesn’t continue to sit right in the center, effectively creating more space in the mix and a more dynamic and professional sounding track.

 Here’s how to use panning automation in your mixes: